-Vice Chancellor Strine's denial of a motion to dismiss in In re Barnes & Noble Stockholders Derivative Litigation135 is striking because the Vice Chancellor's decision to issue a transcript ruling appears to reflect his discomfort with the doctrinal formalism of demand futility jurisprudence.
-Vice Chancellor Strine begins his ruling by commenting:
+Vice Chancellor Strine's denial of a motion to dismiss in In re Barnes & Noble Stockholders Derivative Litigation141 is striking because the Vice Chancellor's decision to issue a transcript ruling appears to reflect his discomfort with the doctrinal formalism of demand futility jurisprudence and his reluctance to issue a written opinion crafting a new legal rule.
+The effect of the transcript ruling was to allow a significant case to proceed on unclear grounds while allowing the law to develop in future cases without regard for the outcome in Barnes & Noble.

+Vice Chancellor Strine begins his ruling by commenting on why he issued a transcript ruling:

 Well, this is an odd one.
 It is.
 It's an odd situation.
 I'm a big believer in not making [rigid] doctrinal decisions based on oddments unless one has the full context.
 You can end up messing up the law.
 You end up doing reputation harm potentially to people whose situation you don't fully understand because of the nature of the limited record, and you can also end up foreclosing remedies that should be available to stockholders if you do that.
-136
+142 majority was disinterested and independent or (ii) whether the challenged transaction was otherwise the product of a valid exercise of business judgment.
+143